environment

 A Land Capability Assessment has already been produced for my block.
 Do I need a new one?

 LCAs are documents written for a specific application at a particular time.
 Generally, LCAs will not be relevant to an application other than the one it was written to support.
-If you have an LCA undertake on your property, the current circumstances on you block may not remain the same and may not have been adequately assessed.
+If you have an LCA undertake on your property, the current circumstances on your block may not remain the same and may not have been adequately assessed.
 Therefore, you may require a new LCA.
-Sometimes it is possible for you land capability assessor to amend or adjust an existing LCA.
+Sometimes it is possible for your land capability assessor to amend or adjust an existing LCA.
 In order to determine what you will require, consult your Environmental Health Officer (EHO).

 When will I need a Land Capability Assessment?